iq-motion-control/iq-module-communication-doc/docs/manual/manual_throttle.rst

 Vertiq modules can receive throttle commands from a variety of sources, and interpret them differently based on the module's configurations.
 The following section provides greater detail on what exactly a throttle command is and how Vertiq modules interpret them.

+Note that generally a module needs to be :ref:`armed <manual_advanced_arming>` in order to spin when it receives a throttle command.
+Refer to the :ref:`manual_advanced_arming` section for more information on arming.

 Module Support
 ===============
 The throttle parsing and modes described here apply to speed modules.
 While servo modules can also receive commands to spin, they are not considered